 The degree of Doctor of Philosophy requires of candidates a minimum of seventy-five credits to be earned in course work and in dissertation research.
 The seventy-five credits must be distributed in such a way that at least thirty-nine credits must be earned in courses and seminars and a minimum of twenty-one credits must be earned in dissertation research.
 Students must complete at least fifteen credits in graduate-level mechanical engineering course work at UVM from the different areas of specialization.
 This mechanical engineering coursework requirement can include M.S. course credits earned at UVM; however students must complete 15 credits of graded graduate coursework after matriculation into the doctoral program.
 Currently, the program offers areas of specialization in:

-- Bioengineering and Biomechanics;
+- Biomechanics and Biomaterials;

-- Control Theory and Mechanical Systems;
+- Control and Design of Mechanical Systems;

-- Materials Engineering and Solid Mechanics;
+- Materials Engineering and Nanomechanics;

 - Thermodynamics, Fluids and Energy; and

 All Ph.D. candidates complete a doctoral dissertation consisting of original research and of sufficient quality to merit publication in an archival journal.